 - 93. In addition, the Interveners note that in the environmental disaster context, the ECtHR has found that States can owe protective obligations to residents of an entire region, or even to the general population or society at large.
-The fact that a particular form of environmental degradation (be that a sea level rise submerging a whole island, or radiation from an explosion spreading over a whole country) impacts many people cannot, in principle, be a reason for obviating States' substantive obligations.
-Accordingly, the concept of 'group disadvantage', which guides the Court's jurisprudence on discrimination, should be interpreted to include entire populations who, by their geographical situation, are vulnerable to region-wide harms. - 94.
+The fact that a particular form of environmental degradation (be that a sea level rise submerging a whole island, or radiation from an explosion spreading over a whole country) impacts very many people cannot be a reason in principle for obviating States of their substantive obligations.
+Accordingly, the concept of 'group disadvantage', which guides the Court's discrimination jurisprudence, should be interpreted to include entire populations who, by their geographical situation, are vulnerable to region-wide harms. - 94.
 Third, it must be established that the authorities "knew or should have known" of the risk posed.
 That knowledge is plainly made out in the climate emergency context; States have been put on the clearest notice that their positive action is required to avert the risks, threats, and harms posed by climate change.
 States are aware, or should be aware, of the international consensus, including as recognised under the Paris Agreement, of the risks to human rights posed by climate change.
-UN bodies at all levels have repeatedly recognised such risks.
-For example, the Report of the UN Special Rapporteur on the issue of human rights obligations relating to the enjoyment of a safe, clean, healthy and sustainable environment concluded that the foreseeable and potentially catastrophic effects of climate change on a wide range of human rights gives rise to extensive duties
+UN bodies at all levels have repeatedly pronounced on such risks.
+The Report of the UN Special Rapporteur on the issue of human rights obligations relating to the enjoyment of a safe, clean, healthy and sustainable environment 15 July 2019 A/74/161 concluded that the foreseeable and potentially catastrophic effects of climate change on a wide range of human rights gives rise to extensive duties of States to take immediate actions to prevent those harms (see §§62-65).
+There can be no doubt that signatory States to the ACHR are acutely aware of the risks posed by climate change to the rights guaranteed by the Convention.
+The concept of constructive knowledge is important to guard against the possibility of States